xhyabunny/wloader/README.md

 Again notice how its separated by ``\\``

-They are used to implement several features on each element of the HTML, for example, if we wanted a script to have the ``type`` module we could just change our module modifier to one of our scripts.
+They are used to implement several features on each element of the HTML, for example, if we wanted a script to have the ``type`` modifier we could just do it like this:

 ```json
 "scripts": [